 Visit the Semester Dates page for more information.

-Exchange students can take a combination of modules from different schools, regardless of their course of study at home.
+Exchange students can take a combination of “modules” (modules at Bangor are what we call classes/course; courses at Bangor are our majors) from different schools, regardless of their course of study at home.
 Students are strongly advised to research online for the choice of modules available and create a draft timetable well before arriving in Bangor.
 Module (course) registration takes place during Welcome Week and further guidance is provided during the Welcome & Orientation Meetings each semester.

 Exchange students are required to enroll in a full load of credits.
 Full-time enrollment is 60 credit units per semester (or 120 credits for an academic year), with most individual modules, or courses, valued at 20 credits.
 Generally, students enroll in 3 modules per semester.
 It is not possible to enroll in more than 60 credits in a single semester.
-Some modules (courses) may not be available to exchange students:
+Some modules (courses) may not be available to exchange students.
+There are two ways to view or search for individual modules:

 UMaine students must be registered for 50-60 Bangor credits credits each semester.